Law Firm Verbal Reasoning and Situational Judgement Test Preparation

 Situational Judgement Test Law

-On a legal situational judgment test, you are presented with scenarios you may encounter as a trainee lawyer.
+On a legal situational judgement test, you are presented with scenarios you may encounter as a trainee lawyer.
 Following the scenarios is a list of options on how to respond.
 Your task is to choose the correct course of action.
-Situational judgment tests are untimed, giving you time to consider each question carefully.
-The legal situational judgement skills the test examines are alluded to in the law firm's competencies and person profiles, but they usually include problem-solving, teamwork, communication skills, and negotiation skills.
+Situational judgement tests are untimed, giving you time to consider each question carefully.
+The legal situational judgement skills the test examines are alluded to in the law firm's competencies and person profiles, but they usually include problem solving, teamwork, communication skills, and negotiation skills.
 Preparing for a situational judgement test can help you hone the underlying skills needed when assessing a situation.

 In addition to verbal reasoning and critical thinking tests, you may be asked to complete other legal assessments in the course of your recruitment process.
 These assessments are explained in more detail below: